Aam-Digital/ndb-core/doc/compodoc_sources/how-to-guides/add-another-language.md

 Run the app.
 If you have not added translations, the app will be in english.
 Try to translate some units.

 In order to do this, go to the newly created `src/locale/messages.<locale>.xlf` file.
-Inside this file, you will find a lot of "trans-units".
+Inside this file, you will find a lot of"trans-units".
 These mark single texts that you can translate.
 Translate one or more of these units by replacing the content of the `target`.
 For example:
 ```xml
 <trans-unit id="08c74dc9762957593b91f6eb5d65efdfc975bf48" datatype="html">
   <source>Username</source>